On modeling fracture of soft polymers: Introduction

-Such polymers form a key class of engineering materials with a broad range of applications varying from biomedical drug delivery \citep{shukla2020, XZhaodrugdelivery, ALKHOURY2024113086} and health monitoring \citep{Softpolymerapp1, Softpolymerapp2, Hwangpollenelectronics} to impact protection \citep{Zongetal(2021)rheometryref,Tangetal(2022)B:Ocrosslinkrubberyref}, actuation \citep{Yuk2017, PBSsensingactuators}, and adhesives \citep{Yuk2016, XZhaoadhesive}.
+Such polymers form a key class of engineering materials with a broad range of applications varying from biomedical drug delivery \citep{shukla2020, XZhaodrugdelivery, ALKHOURY2024113086, LIdrugdelivery} and health monitoring \citep{Softpolymerapp1, Softpolymerapp2, Hwangpollenelectronics} to impact protection \citep{Zongetal(2021)rheometryref, Tangetal(2022)B:Ocrosslinkrubberyref}, actuation \citep{Yuk2017, PBSsensingactuators, Yingliactuator}, and adhesives \citep{Yuk2016, XZhaoadhesive}.
 These polymers possess significant variations in mechanical properties due to their underlying crosslinking mechanisms.
-Permanent crosslinks result in rate-independent behavior with high elasticity like elastomers \citep{Hyperelastic1,Hyperelastic2}.
+Permanent crosslinks result in rate-independent behavior with high elasticity like elastomers \citep{Hyperelastic1, Hyperelastic2, UPADHYAY2021103949}.
 On the other hand, dynamic, reversible crosslinks lead to significantly rate-dependent mechanical behavior \citep{Dynamiccrlnk1, Kurkinetal(Synthesis)}.
-In the case of dynamically crosslinked polymers, longer loading timescales lead to highly viscous fluid-like behavior, while shorter loading timescales result in elastomer-like behavior \citep{KonalePBS,Dynamiccrlnk2}.
-The dynamic crosslinks can provide autonomous self-healing of small fractures \citep{Dynamiccrlnk2}.
+In the case of dynamically crosslinked polymers, longer loading timescales lead to highly viscous fluid-like behavior, while shorter loading timescales result in elastomer-like behavior \citep{KonalePBS, Dynamiccrlnk2}.
+The dynamic crosslinks can provide autonomous self-healing of small fractures \citep{Dynamiccrlnk2, Yingli1}.
 Hence, depending on the nature of crosslinks in a soft polymer, its behavior can vary between the extremes of purely elastic to highly viscous response.
 Current fracture toughness measures based on energy release rate or crack tip stress intensity are non-unique when evaluated for rate-dependent soft materials.
 They vary with the loading profile and specimen geometry under consideration \citep{Songfracture, Fracturechallenges1, Fracturechallenges2, Npm2units1}.
-Material points around stress concentrators like a notch experience multi-axial non-homogeneous strain rate and stress states.
-Therefore, the evaluation of energy release rate or crack tip stress field-based measures will require a three-dimensional constitutive model that captures the nonlinear, rate-dependent mechanical response.
+It will be of value to have a general measure in a continuum sense that is not geometry and rate-dependent.